InfluxDB Cloud 2.0: Services Subscription Agreement

 2.2 Customer’s Account.
 Customer will designate one of its employees to be the point of contact with InfluxData for the management and support of the Services, and who will be responsible for establishing and managing Customer’s use of the Services (“Account”), including the creation of usernames and passwords to access Customer’s Account.
 Customer is solely responsible for maintaining the status of its User base.
 Customer will safeguard all User authentication credentials in its possession or under its control.
 Customer is responsible for all activities that occur under the Account.
 Customer will notify InfluxData immediately if Customer believes an unauthorized third party may be using Customer’s Account or if Customer’s Account information is lost or stolen.

 2.3 InfluxData’s Responsibilities.
-During the Subscription Term, InfluxData will use commercially reasonable efforts to make the Services available 24 hours a day, 7 days a week, except for planned downtime (of which InfluxData will give at least 48 hours’ notice and which InfluxData will schedule to the extent practicable during the weekend hours from 6:00 p.m.
+During the Subscription Term, InfluxData will: (a) use commercially reasonable efforts to make the Services available 24 hours a day, 7 days a week, except for planned downtime (of which InfluxData will give at least 48 hours’ notice and which InfluxData will schedule to the extent practicable during the weekend hours from 6:00 p.m.
 Friday to 3:00 a.m.
 Monday Pacific Time).
-InfluxData may in addition perform unscheduled emergency maintenance for the security or performance of the Services; InfluxData will use commercially reasonable efforts to provide at least 30 minutes prior notification of emergency maintenance that InfluxData believes will cause downtime.
+InfluxData may in addition perform unscheduled emergency maintenance for the security or performance of the Services; InfluxData will use commercially reasonable efforts to provide at least 30 minutes prior notification of emergency maintenance that InfluxData believes will cause downtime and, (b) synchronously replicate Customer Data as part of the Services across three (3) availability zones within the applicable region upon which the Customer Data is stored (“Backups”).
+Such Backups are retained by InfluxData for a period of not less than ninety (90) days.

-3.4 Restrictions.
-Customer will not: (i) except to the extent, if any, permitted by applicable law or required by InfluxData’s licensors, reverse assemble, reverse engineer, decompile or otherwise attempt to derive source code from any of the Services; (ii) reproduce, modify, or prepare derivative works of any of the Services or Documentation; (iii) distribute or display any of the Services or Documentation other than to Customer’s Users; (iv) share, rent or lease the Services, or use the Services to operate any timesharing, service bureau or similar business; or (v) publish or provide any benchmark, comparison or performance test results.
+3B.4 Restrictions.
+Customer will not: (i) except to the extent, if any, permitted by applicable law or required by InfluxData’s licensors, reverse assemble, reverse engineer, decompile or otherwise attempt to derive source code from any of the Services and Pre-Release Materials; (ii) reproduce, modify, or prepare derivative works of any of the Services, Pre-Release Materials or Documentation; (iii) distribute or display any of the Services, Pre-Release Materials or Documentation other than to Customer’s Users; (iv) share, rent or lease the Services, Pre-Release Materials or use the Services or Pre-Release Materials to operate any timesharing, service bureau or similar business; or (v) publish or provide any benchmark, comparison or performance test results.
 Customer may have access to InfluxData content or third-party content, provided under a separate license, such as an open source license.
 In the event of a conflict between this Agreement and any separate license, the separate license will control with respect to the InfluxData content or third-party content that is the subject of such separate license.

-3.5 Suggestions; Analytics.
-If Customer provides InfluxData with any suggested improvements or enhancements to the Services or InfluxData Software (“Suggestions”), then Customer also grants InfluxData a non-exclusive, perpetual, irrevocable, paid-up, royalty-free, worldwide, transferable license, with right to sublicense, to make, have made, sell, offer for sale, use, import, reproduce, distribute, display, perform, and make derivative works of the Suggestions.
-Except as otherwise specified in the DPA (as defined below), InfluxData may use Analytics Data for InfluxData’s analytical purposes related to the provision and performance of the Services, the support of the Services and the InfluxData Software.
+3B.5 Suggestions; Analytics.
+If Customer provides InfluxData with any suggested improvements or enhancements to the Services or InfluxData Software or Pre-Release Materials (“Suggestions”), then Customer also grants InfluxData a non-exclusive, perpetual, irrevocable, paid-up, royalty-free, worldwide, transferable license, with right to sublicense, to make, have made, sell, offer for sale, use, import, reproduce, distribute, display, perform, and make derivative works of the Suggestions.
+Except as otherwise specified in the DPA (as defined below), InfluxData may use Analytics Data for InfluxData’s analytical purposes related to the provision, performance, improvement, and support of the Services, Pre-Release Materials and the InfluxData Software.
 Analytics Data means Customer’s (and its Users’) usage history and statistics that (i) has been aggregated with other data, and (ii) does not contain information that identifies Customer or its Users.
 For the sake of clarity, aggregated and anonymized data is not Confidential Information of Customer.

 Section 4.
 Fees and Payment